If you’re looking to find out all there is to know about LeanFire XT as a supplement, then you’re in the right place.

 We always advise that you stay away from supplements that use proprietary blends, as there really is no excuse for a manufacturer not to be completely transparent with their customers in this day and age.

-• Green Coffee Bean Extract – This is a good ingredient for any fat burner supplement, because it’s rich in a substance called Chlorogenic Acid, which is believed to help with weight loss.
+• Green Coffee Bean Extract – This is a good ingredient for any supplement in this category, because it’s rich in a substance called Chlorogenic Acid.
+We were pleased to find this in the formula.

-• L-Carnitine – This is an amino acid which we’re more used to finding in some top pre workout supplements than fat burners.
-It can help to combat fatigue and boost stamina.
-However, it probably won’t help directly with fat burning.
+• L-Carnitine – This is an amino acid which we’re more used to finding in some top pre workout supplements than other kinds of supplements.
+It’s not the best inclusion but not the worst either.

-• Black Pepper Extract – Black Pepper Extract is a good ingredient for any supplement, because it can help to increase the absorption of the other ingredients in your body to make for a more effective product overall.
+• Black Pepper Extract – Black Pepper Extract is a good ingredient for any supplement.
+Most of the top products in this category do use some Black Pepper Extract.

-• Caffeine Anhydrous – Caffeine is a solid ingredient for any fat burner supplement, and it’s the only substance in the formula that isn’t part of the proprietary blend.
+• Caffeine Anhydrous – Caffeine is a solid ingredient for any supplement like this, and it’s the only substance in the formula that isn’t part of the proprietary blend.
 We know that the dose is 150mg per serving, which is a good amount.
-Caffeine will help to keep your energy levels up even if you’re cutting back on the calories.
+Caffeine is a commonly used ingredient that we love to see used here.

 • Theacrine – This is essentially another stimulant, and so we’d have to question why Force Factor have insisted on using it alongside Caffeine in the same supplement.

 • DMAE Bitartrate – This is an ingredient which is found in a lot of ‘nootropic’ supplements.
-It’s believed to help boost brainpower, so it’s presumably in this formula to help keep you feeling calm and focused even if you’re cutting back on the calories.
+It’s believed to help with a number of things, but we’re not too sure what it’s doing in this particular product.

-• Yohimbine – This is a relatively popular fat burner ingredient, but it’s not one of our favorites.
-There are various claims online which suggest that it could help with weight loss, but simply put, there are some far better ingredients that could have been used in its place.
+• Yohimbine – This is a relatively popular ingredient in supplements like this.
+However, we’re not totally convinced by it.
+Simply put, there are some far better ingredients that could have been used in its place.